robertseaton/robertseaton.github.com/_posts/2014-06-06-why-people-like-surprises.markdown

 ---
-title: "Why I Like Surprises and You Should, Too"
+title: "Why I Like Surprises and You Should Too"
 layout: post
 description: "Why do people like surprises?
 I don't know, but here's why I like them and why you ought to like them, too."
 tags: [surprise]